BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image63.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image64.jpeg)

-Combat Synerg y — See above.
+Combat Synerg y â€” See above.

-Du Bekâr! — See above.
+Du BekÃ¢r! â€” See above.

-*Having finally reached Erebor with his brother following their encounter with Smaug in Lake-town, Fíli finds his uncle tormented and falling into sickness.
-Remaining completely loyal to Thorin and his brother, Fíli does not hesitate in joining his kin in taking up arms in the Battle of the Five Armies.
-Fíli will fight with utter loyalty for his uncle, and is willing to give his life, should it come to that.*
+*Having finally reached Erebor with his brother following their encounter with Smaug in Lake-town, FÃ­li finds his uncle tormented and falling into sickness.
+Remaining completely loyal to Thorin and his brother, FÃ­li does not hesitate in joining his kin in taking up arms in the Battle of the Five Armies.
+FÃ­li will fight with utter loyalty for his uncle, and is willing to give his life, should it come to that.*

 ![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image65.jpeg)![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image66.jpeg)

 **BALIN THE DWARF, CHAMPION OF EREBOR 60 POINTS**

-**DWARF, EREBOR, INFANTRY, HERO — HERO OF VALOUR**
+**DWARF, EREBOR, INFANTRY, HERO â€” HERO OF VALOUR**

 MWF